 Arthritis pain affects half of all seniors

 Arthritis affects nearly 50% of American adults age 65 years or older.
-And 1 in 4 seniors may develop painful hip arthritis by age 85.
+And many seniors develop chronic arthritis pain in their hips.

 One of the most effective ways to reduce these painful symptoms and improve mobility is to exercise and stretch regularly.

 Exercise reduces chronic arthritis pain

-Bob and Brad are two physical therapists who demonstrate how to do 2 stretches and 3 simple exercises that are effective at relieving arthritis pain in hips.
+Bob Schrupp and Brad Heineck are physical therapists who demonstrate how to do 2 stretches and 3 simple exercises that are effective at relieving arthritis pain in hips.

 The 3 exercises work the hip muscles from three different directions, helping to strengthen and stabilize from all sides to reduce joint stress.

 Watch the 8 minute video from the beginning or use our handy guide below to skip to specific exercises.

 Important: These exercises shouldn’t hurt.
 It’s important for your older adult to listen to their body, avoid movements that cause pain, use good form, and only do as much as is comfortable.

 2 pre-exercise stretches reduce hip pain from arthritis flare-ups